 - Presets – use these to apply a whole set of export settings at once.
 Several presets are built into the program.
 Any saved presets you create are shown here are well.
 To save presets, click the diskette icon at the top right.
 To use multiple presets within a single export job, click .
 Checkboxes are then displayed next to all of the presets; use these to define which presets will be included in the export job.
 To quickly read what a preset actually does, click that preset and then check the headings of the different settings groups.

 - Location – You can leave exported pictures in the same folder as the original pictures, or choose the export folder manually by clicking .
 This shows the Choose Folder subwindow, where you can choose from among the same folders as are available in the Navigator—Favorites, Catalog, Zoner Photo Cloud, Zonerama, OneDrive, Google Disk, Computer, and Network.
 Right-click a folder here to show a menu with items for renaming or deleting that folder or adding a new folder.
 (These will only be shown if they are relevant for the folder clicked.)
+Pictures can be uploaded directly to the subfolders of Zonerama galleries.

 - Format – use these controls to select the source and the format for the exported file(s).
-Use Image Source to set what image from each source picture is used as the source for each exported picture: Full quality including Develop module edits, Full quality without Develop module edits, Preloaded Quick Preview, JPEG stored inside RAW (Embedded), or JPEG associated with RAW.
+Use Image Source to set what image from each source picture is used as the source for each exported picture: Full quality including Develop module edits, Full quality without Develop module edits, Preloaded Fast Preview, JPEG stored inside RAW (Embedded), or JPEG associated with RAW.
 As for file formats, you can choose among JPEG, TIFF, and PNG format.
 Settings are available for each of these formats; use these settings to adjust various quality-related parameters, including the color space (sRGB, Adobe RGB, ProPhoto RGB, Colormatch RGB, or Linear ProPhoto RGB).

 - Resize – use these settings to either leave the export at the same size as the original or adjust the Width and height, the Longer side, or the Shorter side.
 The export’s dimensions can be set in pixels, inches, centimeters, or millimeters.
 Check the Do not enlarge box to keep pictures from being enlarged, so that they will not lose quality during export.